amirdeganfar/MyTestDateTime/README.md

 ## Usage

-After running the application use the following URls to receivethe desirable output:
+After running the application use the following URls to receive the desirable output:
 ```.net
 /api/datetime/day/2020-02-18/2020-02-25
 /api/datetime/day/2020-02-18/2020-02-25/second